staylegal/PDFFactory/README.md

 PDFFactory
 ==========

-PHP Class for creating and joining files.
+PHP class for creating and joining files.

 Requires installation of wkhtmltopdf and Ghostscript

 Basic usage
 ==========

-// Set configuration options in PDFFactory/config.php to your environment
+Set configuration options in PDFFactory/config.php to your environment configuration

 // include the PDFFactory class into your PHP script<br />
 include('PDFFactory.php');